GonzaloHirsch/gonzalohirsch.com/content/blog/working-for-toptal-and-how-to-get-started.md

 ---
+dqid: 'working-for-toptal-and-getting-started'
 title: 'Working for Toptal and how to get started | Gonzalo Hirsch'
-description: "Toptal is the biggest remote freelance platform in the world.
-Learn more about my experience working as a freelancer for it and how you can get started."
+description: 'Toptal is the biggest remote freelance platform in the world.
+Learn more about my experience working as a freelancer for it and how you can get started.'
 headline: 'Working for Toptal and how to get started'
-excerpt: "Toptal is the biggest remote freelance platform in the world.
-Learn more about my experience working as a freelancer for it and how you can get started."
+excerpt: 'Toptal is the biggest remote freelance platform in the world.
+Learn more about my experience working as a freelancer for it and how you can get started.'
 date: '2023-02-28T12:00:00'
 dateUpdated: ''
 author: 'Gonzalo Hirsch'
 authorUrl: 'https://www.linkedin.com/in/gonzalo-hirsch/'
 socialImage:
   src: '/img/blog--working-for-toptal-and-how-to-get-started.webp'
   mime: 'webp'
   alt: 'Illustration with the text "Working for Toptal and how to get started"'
   width: 1200
   height: 630
 faq:
   - question: 'What is Toptal?'
     answer: 'Toptal is a globally remote freelancing platform that connects clients with professionals.
 Toptal offers career paths as a software developer, project management, product manager, data scientist, UX designer, and finance expert, among other specializations.
 Toptal is proud to be working with the top 3% of tech talent, and it offers many advantages to both the client and developer sides.'
   - question: 'What is the interview process in detail?'
     answer: '<p>The Toptal hiring process (as a freelancer) involves four main steps.<ul><li>Interview 1: Screening process</li><li>Interview 2: Offline coding interview</li><li>Interview 3: Online coding interview</li></li>Interview 4: Test project</li></ul></p>'
 # tags: []
 ---